teoat/reconciliation-platform-378/docs/README.md

 - **[Status Reports](./archive/status-reports/)** - Archived status reports (organized by date)
 - **[Legacy Archives](./archive/)** - Other historical documentation

-**Note**: All completion, status, and diagnostic reports older than 30 days are archived.
-See [Consolidation Summary](./project-management/CONSOLIDATION_SUMMARY.md) for details.
+**Note**: All completion, status, diagnostic, plan, proposal, todo, and checklist files have been archived to `docs/archive/[category]/2025-11/`.
+Only essential guides and `PROJECT_STATUS.md` remain active.

 ---